barrypp/LittleTools/README.md

 7z x from.zip -ofrom
 mkdir to

-wsl parallel mogrify -path ./to -quality 99 -format webp ::: ./from/*
+wsl parallel mogrify -path ./to -quality 99 -format jpg ::: ./from/*/*/*

 7z a -mx0 -tzip "$a" ./to/*

+Read-Host -Prompt "Press any key to continue"
 ```

 ## storage pool